Greatest Jukebox Hits

-Greatest Jukebox Hits is a compilation album by American rock musician Elvis Presley, containing some of his jukebox hits.
+Greatest Jukebox Hits is a compilation album by American rock musician Elvis Presley, issued by RCA Records in 1997, containing some of his jukebox hits.

 Background

-The album does not include "Shake, Rattle and Roll", but does include other well known tracks such as "Heartbreak Hotel" and "Suspicious Minds".
+The album includes well known tracks such as "Heartbreak Hotel" and "Suspicious Minds", and many more.

 Reception

 AllMusic's Stephen Thomas Erlewine wrote that it is a "brief but entertaining selection of some of Elvis' biggest hits" and that "only casual fans will want or need this, and it suits their limited purposes quite nicely."